gbiagini97/letterboxd-ripoff/README.md

 ## 3. CI/CD setup
 I used Github Actions to perform CI/CD with two workflows `ci` and `deploy`.
 Added jest's github-action reporter to get the tests output printed in workflows.

+---

+## 4. Adding features
+Switched from default DynamoDBClient to DocumentClient that doesn't require marshaling.

+Added the following routes:
+* getUser: GET /users/{userID}
+* createReview: POST /users/{userID}/reviews

+Made use of single table design to make the GET routes return the object and the activity related to that object (gql style).

+Enabled dynamo streams to react at insert events and enhance the consistency between elements in it with aggregated data.